GSA-JAPI: Java API for interacting with the Google Search Appliance™

 Back to 'Contents'↑

-(Notes: Since this value can be configured by a GSA admin, if you dont know what the value for you target GSA is, you should probably contact the GSA admin.
-Often, it is possible to find the value of this parameter in a dropdown or radio selector on the HTML search page for the target GSA.)
+(Notes: My understanding is that this value can be configured by a GSA admin, so if you dont know what the value for you target GSA is, you should probably contact the GSA admin.
+Often, it is possible to find the value of this parameter from the link to the HTML search/results page for the target GSA.)
+Site collections

 Back to 'Contents'↑